-To support the health and well-being of all students, recess plays an important role in their health and social emotional development.
 All students are expected to go out for recess and lunch hour to support their well-being, weather permitting.
 If a student is well enough to attend school, then they will benefit from short periods of outdoor exercise.
 Schools do not have supervised health room facilities.
-Recess, entry, dismissal times, and lunch time are supervised.
+Recess, entry and dismissal times, and lunch time are supervised.

-Weather Conditions

 Students should dress comfortably and appropriately according to weather conditions.
+For more information on weather conditions, please see the Weather Conditions section in this guide under Health.